LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 (define the-empty-stream '())
 ```

-To create infinite stream of ones you can use code like this:
+To create an infinite stream of ones, you can use code like this:

 ```scheme
 (define ones (stream-cons 1 ones))